 Egypt Festivals in Fall

-October 22 marks Ramases’ birthday and sees crowds once again drawn to Abu Simbel, when (also again) the Inner Sanctuary is illuminated by sunshine, linking Egypt to its ancient past.
+October 22 marks Ramases’ birthday and sees crowds once again drawn to Abu Simbel, when (also again) the Inner Sanctuary is illuminated by the sunshine, linking Egypt to its ancient past.

 The last week of October is the Moulid of Sayyed Al Badawi, the founder of the Sufi order.
 Pilgrims head to Tantra, the place where the Sufi order was founded along the banks of the Nile Delta, for a big, family-style get-together.